 AN INSPIRATIONAL LIFT

-Perhaps the most lasting achievement of the Air League has been the foundation of the Air Cadet Corps back in 1938 – now known as the Air Cadets – which recently celebrated their 75th Anniversary.
+Perhaps the most enduring achievement of the Air League has been the foundation of the Air Cadet Corps back in 1938 – now known as the RAF Air Cadets – which recently celebrated their 75th Anniversary.

-One of the key platforms we have for encouraging grass-root interest and developing a talent pipeline is through our scholarships programme.
-We are able to offer many young applicants between the ages of 14 and 25 the opportunity to train to fly, and also to access careers in the aviation, aerospace and security industries.
+The key mechanism through which the Air League supports the devotement of the talent pipeline within aviation and aerospace is through the scholarships programme.
+We are able to offer many young applicants between the ages of 14 and 25 the opportunity to train to fly, and also to access careers in the aviation and aerospace industries.

-A standard flying scholarship (glider/balloon/helicopter/fixed wing) is intended to take the trainee to solo level, or to assist him or her in completing their basic training, which is a great personal achievement in itself.
-The Trust funds over 120 awards annually, including 36 flying scholarships.
+A standard flying scholarship (glider/helicopter/fixed wing) is intended to take the trainee to solo level, or to assist him or her in completing their basic training, which is a great personal achievement in itself.
+The Trust funds over 100 awards annually, including some 36 flying scholarships.
 These include The Prince Philip Flying Scholarship, and various sponsored bursaries and scholarships.
 We also offer engineering and space scholarships and are extending our programme with a number of new partner companies and universities.

 We work with people from disadvantaged areas across the UK to inspire and show young people what they are capable of.
-The Trust provides over 50 scholarships each year to the disabled, disabled veterans/serving personnel and inner city youth.
-The programme covers ballooning, flying training and gliding scholarships.
-Given the passion we have for aviation and aerospace, it is our hope that from these experiences we can pass this on to others.
+The Trust provides over 50 scholarships each year to the disabled, disabled veterans/serving personnel and inner city communities.
+The programme covers flying training and gliding scholarships.
+Over the past decade more than £2 million of scholarships for young, as well as, the disabled and veterans has been delivered.